juglab/n2v/README.md

 The functional "tests" are meant to be run as regular programs.
 They are there to make sure that examples are still running after changes.

+## Note on GPU Memory Allocation

+In some [cases](https://github.com/juglab/n2v/issues/100) tensorflow is unable to allocate GPU memory and fails.
+One possible solution could be to set the following environment variable: `export TF_FORCE_GPU_ALLOW_GROWTH=true`